ghartsel/cssg/README.md

 - **Standardized.** The library can be expected to parse CommonMark the same way as any other conforming parser.
-So, for example, you can use `commonmark.js` on the client to preview content that will be rendered on the server using `cmark`.
+So, for example, you can use `commonmark.js` on the client to preview content that will be rendered on the server using `cssg`.

 - **Robust.** The library has been extensively fuzz-tested using [american fuzzy lop].
 The test suite includes pathological cases